-Summary Conclusion Site WM4: The site has no significant negative or significant positive effects.
+Summary Conclusion Site 92: The site has no significant negative or significant positive effects.
 Minor negative effects are identified because the distance to potential rail freight facilities is unlikely to encourage a significant shift to rail transport, there is a risk of bats being present in existing structures on site and there are two listed buildings c500m from the site.
 However, it is likely that the potential negative effects associated with bats and Listed Buildings can be mitigated if, through assessment, potential negative effects are identified.
 The rest of the effects are neutral, uncertain or minor positive.
-Site WM5: The site is Greenfield and therefore the development will result in the loss of soil resources.
+Site 104: The site is Greenfield and therefore the development will result in the loss of soil resources.
 The development of the site could also result in air and noise effects.
 There are mature trees present on the site.
 The condition and value of these trees is unknown.
 This would need to be assessed in more detail to understand the risk of habitat loss, should the trees be lost to development.
 There is also a Bradford Wildlife site in close proximity to the site.
 Ecological assessment and mitigation measures would be required in order to ensure that the site is not negatively affected by the development of the site.
 Given the distance to potential rail freight facilities, it is unlikely that a significant shift to rail transport could be achieved.
-Site WM6: The site has no significant negative effects.
+Site 121: The site has no significant negative effects.
 A significant positive effect is recorded in relation to modal shift.
 There is a railway line within close proximity to the site and a working railway siding within the site.
 Minor negative effects are identified because there is a risk of bats being present in existing structures on site and there are two listed buildings c500m from the site.
 However, it is likely that the potential negative effects associated with bats and Listed Buildings can be mitigated if, through assessment, potential negative effects are identified.
 The rest of the effects are neutral, uncertain or minor positive.
-Site Mitigation Measures All sites: Ensure appropriate ecological surveys are undertaken at planning application stage and any mitigation required aims to achieve the local l Site WM5: Air quality and noise assessment and appropriate mitigation will be required in order to ensure there are no negative effects on sensitive •
+Site Mitigation Measures All sites: Ensure appropriate ecological surveys are undertaken at planning application stage and any mitigation required aims to achieve the local E BAP targets.
+Site 92: Before site development takes place the following effects in particular will need to be investigated and mitigated: effects on the two Listed the site, the effect on the quality of the surrounding built environment and the potential on the site for habitat fragmentation, habitat enhancement helping to achieve BAP targets).
+Air quality, noise and visual effects should be assessed and mitigation put in place as necessary due to residential nearby. (including Site 104: Air quality and noise assessment and appropriate mitigation will be required in order to ensure there are no negative effects on sensitive r receptors.
+Site 121: Before site development takes place the following effects in particular will need to be investigated and mitigated: effects on the two Listed Buildings west ent (including